Nickel Futures Slip from Over Two-Year High

 The earlier rally had been driven by tightening supply narratives and Indonesia-linked policy signals, including expectations of higher export-related costs and windfall taxes that reinforced a higher cost floor for the nickel industry.

-Sentiment was also supported by elevated official reference prices and strong momentum in refined nickel contracts, which had pulled the broader complex higher.
+Elevated official reference prices and strong momentum in refined nickel contracts also pulled the broader complex higher.